smirarab/sepp/README.TIPP.md

 TIPP is distributed as Python source code.
 Once you have the above required software installed, do the following.

 1. Obtain the latest TIPP distribution from the paper submission page (in future from a git repository).
-Uncompress the archive file into your favorite location, open a terminal and cd into to that location.
+Uncompress the archive file, open a terminal, and cd into the `sepp-tipp` directory where you unzipped the zip file.
 2. Install: run ```sudo python setup.py install```.
 3. Configure: run ```sudo python setup.py config```.